 Sian Hampton (CEO)

 Sian has over 25 years’ experience working in schools in the East Midlands region.
-She has been active in school leadership for over a5 years and is a designated National Leader of Education and a trained Ofsted inspector.
+She has been active in school leadership for almost 15 years and is a designated National Leader of Education and a trained Ofsted inspector.
 Sian has overseen the development of Bluecoat Academy from one school to six including a newly opened primary school.
 In less than three years the sponsored school in the Multi Academy Trust has moved from Special Measures to Good and there are plans for two free schools and more primary schools to join this growing MAT.